Portuguese Red Cross Decorations

 The current legal framework establishes an eight-tier system, whose titles are awarded under specific conditions.

-According to Law it is incumbent upon the Portuguese Red Cross's Honorary Committee to collect of awarding decorations, to prepare and study the respective processes and, prior to the decision of the national president, to issue an opinion on them.
+According to law it is incumbent upon the Portuguese Red Cross's honorary committee to collect of awarding decorations, to prepare and study the respective processes and, prior to the decision of the national president, to issue an opinion on them.

 Grades

-The Decorations includes several classes; in decreasing order of seniority, these are:
+The decorations include several classes; in decreasing order of seniority, these are: